sdr-enthusiasts/docker-flightradar24/README.md

 ## Multi Architecture Support

-Currently, this image should pull and run on the following architectures:

-* `linux/amd64`: Linux x86-64
-* `linux/arm/v7`: ARMv7 32-bit (Odroid HC1/HC2/XU4, RPi 2/3)
-* `linux/arm64/v8`: ARMv8 64-bit

-A note on `arm64`: FlightRadar24 only make binaries available for `amd64` and `armhf`.
+A note on `arm64`: FlightRadar24 only make binaries available for `amd64`, `386` and `armhf`.
 The `arm64` version of this container uses the `armhf` binaries which are compiled for `arm32`. `arm32` support is optional on `arm64`.
 In practice, there is only one `arm64` CPU that omits legacy `arm32` instruction set support - Cavium ThunderX.
 Thus, this image should work on any `arm64` system that doesn't have the Cavium ThunderX CPU.
 [Reference](https://askubuntu.com/questions/928249/how-to-run-armhf-executables-on-an-arm64-system).

 ## Obtaining a Flightradar24 Sharing Key